 During those tides, you can enjoy admiring the endless stretches of sand caused by very low tides.
 It is a time much appreciated by people who enjoy gathering seafood by hand and walking along the seaside.

 However, beware of high tides going up very fast as they can cause floods.
 Before going to watch this phenomenon, check out the tide schedule first to avoid bad surprises.
+With our tide indicating device, you will know at a glance whether it is high or low tide thanks to its simplified dial.
 If you wish to admire strong equinox tides, we suggest you go to the town of Saint-Malo and the bay of Mont-Saint-Michel which have the highest tides in Europe.